Lourensoli4/react-single-page-template/README.md

+# React Boilerplate

+This is a boilerplate for a single page react application using tailwind CSS.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Added:
 - Craco: To override the PostCSS configuration natively
 - Tailwind CSS: Easier styling
+- Scaffolding to get started

+Still to come:
+- Completed bolierplate layout and file structure

 ## Available Scripts